AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-bootstrap.md

 ## Download the WKND App source

-If you have no already done so, download the WKND App's source code by from Github.com, and switch the branch containing the changes to the SPA performed in this tutorial.
+If you have no already done so, download the WKND App's source code from Github.com, and switch the branch containing the changes to the SPA performed in this tutorial.

 ```
 $ mkdir -p ~/Code/wknd-app